lbo462/course-notes/arm/arm.md

 This router is connected to a DHCP server.
 That's where an IP address can be given to your mobile station (your phone).
-But for the simple SMS you sent, there's no need.

 > We've seen three different devices for different generations with a lot of acronyms.
 > Let's make a quick recap.